The benefits of filing your Self Assessment tax return early

 2. Receive your refund more swiftly

 On a more positive note, if you overpaid during the last year, HMRC will owe you a refund (also known as a tax rebate).
 At the end of the tax year, HMRC will send you a P800, which will tell you how to get your refund.
-Depending on several factors, processing this can take anywhere between five days to eight weeks.
+Depending on several factors, processing this can take anywhere between five days to six weeks.

 The duration it takes for HMRC to process your tax return significantly hinges on their workload.
 Unsurprisingly, their service team experiences the heaviest burden in January.
 Sending in your tax return early can help you avoid long waits, so you'll get your refund faster.